Another bill is in the pipeline that will allow mountain bikes in wilderness lands.

 The bill is not a blanket one.

-The manager of each individual wilderness area will have two years to decide if mountain bikes will be allowed or not in their jurisdiction.
+The manager of each wilderness area will have two years to decide if mountain bikes will be allowed or not within their jurisdiction.

 If no decision is made, mountain bikes will be allowed in the wilderness area by default.

 In other words, a wilderness management official has to ban mountain bikes in their jurisdiction outright if this bill was to pass.

 A lesser-known provision to this bill is that the bill would also allow chainsaws, wheelbarrows and other similar tools for trail maintenance.

 I am not going to argue about the impacts mountain bikes make on the environment.
 There are too many statistics to quote.
 Many of them refute each other.
 Both sides of the debate can make a compelling argument for pro- or anti-mountain biking based on environmental concerns.

 My views tend to be ones of moderation when it comes to mountain bike access in general.